marigold-dev/easier-proofs/README.md

 # easier-proofs
-This project aims to help making proofs easier.
+This project aims to help making proofs easier by providing a DSL which can express assertions and proof.
 This tool is using the `Coq` Proof Assistance.

+## Use easier-proof as a library in your project.

+You have to clone easier-proof and install it locally with `opam install .` at the root of the project.
+After that you can add "easier_proof" in your dune "librairies" stanza.

 ## How to use it